Paymenter/docs/docs/guides/v0-migration.md

 Update your `.env` file with the new APP_KEY you just copied.

-## Step 3: Create a temporary user for import
+## Step 3: Create a temporary database for import

 To import your data from v0.x to v1.0-alpha, you need to create a temporary database: